1995tadas/commission-task/README.md

-#Commission task
+# Commission task

 Users can go to a branch to cash in and/or cash out from account.\
 Several currencies are supported.\
 There are also commission fees for both cash in and cash out.

-##Steps to run
+## Steps to run

 Run this command from terminal

 ```
 $ php index.php input.csv
 ```

-When csv file is not in the root:
+When csv file is not in the root use this file path format

 ```
 $ php index.php C:\\Users\\1995t\\Desktop\\input.csv
 ```

-Or
+or

 ```
 $ php index.php "C:\Users\1995t\Desktop\input.csv"